elves/elvish.io/src/ref/builtin.md

 ~> cd /usr
 Going to change to /usr, pwd is /Users/xiaq
 Changed to /usr, pwd is /usr
+/usr> cd local
+Going to change to local, pwd is /usr
+Changed to local, pwd is /usr/local
+/usr/local>
 ```

 $cf before-chdir